Ionizable mesoporous silica nanoparticle-mediated siAURKB delivery for colorectal cancer therapy

 Abstract

-Colorectal cancer (CRC) is a common malignant tumor with high incidence and mortality worldly.
-Conventional therapeutic strategies, such as surgical resection and chemotherapy showing improved outcomes for partial patients, are greatly hindered by drug resistance and off-target toxicity.
-Small interfering RNA (siRNA)-mediated RNA interference provides a breakthrough for precision CRC therapy.
-However, efficient delivery of siRNA to the tumor site with complex tumor microenvironment remains challenging.
-Here, an ionizable mesoporous silica nanoparticle (MSN) based nanocarrier with high siRNA loading capacity and enhanced cell membrane penetration capability is developed for effective CRC therapy.
-By modifying diethylamino groups on the surface of MSNs featured with maze-like pores, a new siRNA delivery carrier denoted MPMNC is successfully prepared, which exhibits improved cellular uptake efficiency in CT26 cells and significant fluorescence silencing effect in EGFP-293T cells.
-Furthermore, aurora-B siRNA (siAURKB) that downregulates the expression of AURKB in tumor cells to induce apoptosis is loaded onto MPMNC to afford siAURKB@MPMNC nanomedicine, which delivers siAURKB to tumor cells and inhibits the tumor growth effectively with a tumor growth inhibition rate of 64.9% through intratumor injection in CRC model mice.
-Meanwhile, it exhibits excellent biocompatibility in vitro and in vivo.
-Overall, this work presents a novel siAURKB-loaded MSN nanomedicine highlighting the surface modification with ionizable amino groups, offering a promising CRC therapy paradigm.
+Colorectal cancer (CRC) is a common malignant tumor with high incidence and mortality worldwide.
+Conventional therapeutic strategies, such as surgical resection and chemotherapy, which result in improved outcomes for some patients, are greatly hindered by drug resistance and off-target toxicity.
+Small interfering RNA (siRNA)-mediated RNA interference has provided a breakthrough for precision CRC therapy.
+However, efficient delivery of siRNA to the tumor site with its complex tumor microenvironment remains challenging.
+Here, an ionizable mesoporous silica nanoparticle (MSN)-based nanocarrier with high siRNA loading capacity and enhanced cell membrane penetration capability is developed for effective CRC therapy.
+By modifying diethylamino groups onto the surface of MSNs featuring maze-like pores, a new siRNA delivery carrier, denoted as MPMNC, is successfully prepared.
+MPMNC exhibits improved cellular uptake efficiency in CT26 cells and a significant fluorescence silencing effect in EGFP-293T cells.
+Furthermore, aurora-B siRNA (siAURKB), which downregulates the expression of AURKB in tumor cells to induce apoptosis, is loaded onto MPMNC to afford the nanomedicine siAURKB@MPMNC, which delivers siAURKB to tumor cells and inhibits tumor growth effectively (tumor growth inhibition rate of 64.9%) through intratumor injection in CRC model mice.
+Additionally, it exhibits excellent biocompatibility in vitro and in vivo.
+Overall, this work presents a novel nanomedicine, siAURKB-loaded MSN, highlighting its surface modification with ionizable amino groups, which offers a promising therapeutic paradigm for CRC.

 Please wait while we load your content...